46 Free Donation Receipt Templates (501c3, Non-Profit)

 Types of Donations Recognized by the IRS

 Donations given to charity may take many forms depending on the purpose or mission the charity organization seeks to achieve.
-Cash is the most common type of donation, however, other forms of donations may include non-cash donations also known as donations in kind, and may include; clothing, food, property among others.
-A donation receipt should be issued to donors indicating the type of donation offered, the date the donation was made, the name of the organization that received the donation and the donor, and the value of the donation.
+Cash is the most common type, however, other forms may include non-cash ones also known as donations in kind, and may include; clothing, food, property among others.
+A receipt should be issued to donors indicating the type of donation offered, the date it was made, the name of the organization that received the donation and the donor, and the value.

 Cash payments

-Cash payments are donations contributed by donors to charity in form of cash.
-A cash donation template contains the date of the donation, the name of the donor, the organization that will receive the donation, and the amount being donated.
+Cash payments are donations contributed by donors to charity in the form of cash.
+A template contains the date, the name of the donor, the organization that will receive it, and the amount being donated.

 First Name: ____________________